Get your free stress and anxiety eBook (57 page PDF)

 Background

-Emma's belief in fairness stemmed from early experiences in her childhood, where she was taught the importance of hard work and meritocracy.
-Throughout her life, she had strived to embody these values, expecting that her efforts would be duly recognized and rewarded.
+Emma's belief in fairness stemmed from early experiences in her childhood.
+The importance of hard work and meritocracy was drilled into her by her father from a young age.
+Throughout her life, she had strived to embody these values, expecting that her efforts would be duly rewarded.
 However, Emma's rigid adherence to this belief system left her vulnerable to disillusionment when life failed to meet her lofty expectations.

 Identifying the Fallacy of Fairness

-Through therapy sessions, Emma's therapist helped her recognize the fallacy of fairness underlying her thought patterns.
+Through therapy sessions, Emma's therapist helped her recognise the fallacy of fairness underlying her thought patterns.

 They explored specific instances where Emma felt unjustly treated, unpacking the underlying beliefs driving her reactions.
-Emma came to realize that her rigid insistence on fairness was unrealistic and often led to feelings of resentment and helplessness.
+Emma came to realise that her rigid insistence on fairness was unrealistic and often led to feelings of resentment.

 Cognitive Restructuring Techniques

-With a newfound awareness of the fallacy of fairness, Emma and her therapist began implementing cognitive restructuring techniques to challenge and reframe her irrational beliefs.
+With a newfound awareness of the fallacy of fairness, Emma and her therapist began implementing cognitive restructuring techniques to challenge and reframe her unhelpful beliefs.
 They engaged in the following strategies:

 • Identifying cognitive distortions.
-Emma learned to identify cognitive distortions such as black-and-white thinking and overgeneralization, which contributed to her belief in fairness.
-By recognizing these patterns, she was able to step back and evaluate situations more objectively.
+Emma learned to identify cognitive distortions such as black-and-white thinking and overgeneralisation, which contributed to her belief in fairness.
+By recognising these patterns, she was able to step back and evaluate situations more objectively.

 • Examining evidence.
 Emma and her therapist examined the evidence supporting Emma's beliefs about fairness.
 They explored alternative explanations for perceived injustices and considered factors beyond her control that influenced outcomes.